 What You Need to Know About the Spotted Lanternfly

-The spotted lanternfly is currently reported to be found in 34 Pennsylvania counties and can build to astounding numbers when left unmanaged.
-While many Pennsylvania residents have spotted this invasive species on their landscapes, we have some information to help those who want to keep their landscape free from invasive species.
+As of 2023, the spotted lanternfly is reported to be found in 51 Pennsylvania counties and can build to astounding numbers when left unmanaged.
+While many Pennsylvania residents have spotted this invasive species on their landscapes, we have some information to help those who want to keep their landscape free from invasive insects.

-Adult spotted lanternflies can be identified from their coloration and bodies.
-The insect has grayish wings with black spots, and the tips are black and gray, while the bodies are black.
+Adult spotted lanternflies can be identified by their coloration and bodies.
+The insect has grayish wings with black spots; the tips are black and gray, while the bodies are black.
 When flying, spotted lanternflies will show vibrant red hind wings.
 Adults are around 1 inch long and a half-inch wide with wings folded.
 They can jump several feet when startled or approached.

-So if you see any spotted lanternfly or signs of its damage on your property, contact Burkholder Plant Health Care (PHC).
-Burkholder PHC treats spotted lanternflies as part of our plant health care program.
+Care (PHC).
+Burkholder PHC treats for spotted lanternflies as part of our plant health care program.
 Our plant health care program emphasizes proper diagnosis and precise treatment, using only state-of-the-art, research-backed methods and equipment.
-We also utilize various pest management and control processes to keep your landscape free of invasive, harmful pests.
+We also utilize various pest management and control processes to protect your landscape from invasive, harmful pests.

-If you want to keep your landscape beautiful, healthy, and free of spotted lanternfly, contact Burkholder Brothers for a consultation.
-Our team of landscape professionals has decades of experience designing, building, and maintaining refined landscapes for Main Line residents.
-We have up-to-date knowledge of the latest and best practices on plant health and landscape design.
-The passionate and experienced specialists at Burkholder will work with you to create your dream landscape.
+If you want to keep your landscape beautiful, healthy, and free of spotted lanternfly, contact Burkholder PHC for a consultation.
+Our team of plant health care professionals has decades of experience helping homeowners keep their landscapes as healthy and vibrant as possible.
+In addition, we have up-to-date knowledge of the latest plant health care methods, from pest control to soil care and more.
 For more information on our services, contact us today.